ShwartzAdam/ML_FinalProject/README.md

 ###4) Similarity between old and new sentences

-#####after generating the sentences, we test the result by compare it facing the original sentences with
+##### After generating the sentences, we test the result by compare it facing the original sentences with
 Levenshtein distance (LD) which is a measure of the similarity between two strings. every matching gave us a rate,and we calculated the avarage of all results.

-####4.1) first of all we deleted the words that was sign with unkown token sign  , because they irrelevant for string matching
+####4.1) First of all we deleted the words that was sign with unkown token sign  , because they irrelevant for string matching
 ```
 # old sentences
 for s in tokenized_sentences: